GoJS API

 • Set the fromSpot and toSpot on each Link, position each Node according to the vertex position, and then position/route the Links.

 This calls the commitNodes and commitLinks methods, the latter only if isRouting is true.
 You should not call this method -- it is a "protected virtual" method.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Returns void